 - Personal items such as eyeglasses, contact lenses, case and solution, phone, camera, laptop and chargers

-- Breastfeeding bra or quality bra if bottle feeding and nursing pads – whether you plan to nurse, you’ll appreciate the support and leak protection
+- Breastfeeding bra or quality bra if bottle feeding and nursing pads – whether or not you plan to nurse, you’ll appreciate the support and leak protection

 - Insurance information and driver’s license

-- Two to three pairs of warm, non-skid socks for walking before and after labor
+- Two or three pairs of warm, non-skid socks for walking before and after labor

-- Toiletries and personal items – hairbrush, toothbrush, toothpaste, deodorant, face wash, makeup, shampoo, conditioner, lotion and lip balm (remember, travel-sized products are your friends)
+- Toiletries/hygiene products – hairbrush, toothbrush, toothpaste, deodorant, face wash, makeup, shampoo, conditioner, lotion and lip balm

 - Headband or ponytail holder (avoid clips as they may not be comfortable)

-- Blankets and outdoor gear for the ride home as seasonally appropriate (remember, babies are extra sensitive to cold)
+- Blankets and outdoor gear for the ride home, as seasonally appropriate

 Leave it at home

 Some things won’t be needed while you’re in the hospital and are better off left at home for safe keeping.

 - Medications, unless instructed by your health care provider to bring them